jthomp33/THOMPSON-Data-Science-Portfolio/README.md

 ## 🚜 **Work in Progress**
 Stay tuned as I continue adding more projects and enhancing this repository.
 It’s all part of the plan to construct a top-tier portfolio!
 One project that I am working on is my tine data project (found here: https://github.com/jthomp33/THOMPSON-Data-Science-Portfolio/blob/main/TinyDataProject.ipynb) This takes some data from my class and makes, cleans it up and makes it into some cool visualizations.
 This is just some proactice, but I hope to be bale to use it for larger and more comprehnesive data sets to produce some really compelling graphs.
+I also am developing another new app making my intorduction into Machine Learning!
+This allows users to upload their own data or use a data set and see some cool visualizations and evaluate their accuracy - feel free to check it out here:
 ---